Be962/9CT200HRS-Assessment/9CT_Mechatronics/PROJECT_DEVELOPMENT.md

 1. Efficiency - The robot should not make any unnecessary movements or actions
 2. Response time - The robot should be reasonably fast with minimal pausing
-3. Accuracy - The robot should precisely execute its commands.
+3. Accuracy - The robot should precisely execute its commands